 Strategic Planning, Finance, and Vendor Management

+The Five Pillars of Security from VigiTrust could be applied effectively to the five core domains [listed above]: 1.
+Physical.
+2. People.
+3. Data 4.
+Infrastructure.
+5. Crisis Management.
+Security is about creating a posture of defense to maintain that is just enough to facilitate safe computing.
+Security evolves as new threats are found in the world.
 Strategic planning establishes goals (i.e., 12, 24-36, and 48-60 months forward), how the organization will achieve them, and metrics that monitor success and identify gaps.
 Realizing goals of the strategic plan are influenced by knowledge of enterprise economics, who influences financial decisions, how initiatives are funded, relationships with leaders of functional departments, and knowledge of staff competencies (i.e., security operations and key departments).
 Relationship skills will be needed to manage funding [of the strategic plan] to carry out the objectives of the security program charter.
 The CISO should communicate progress, notices, events, resolutions, and improvements.
 A communications plan is recommended to inform the program sponsor(s) and stakeholders of progress succinctly.
 Realizing goals within the security program charter are facilitated by creating a culture of security awareness; the security program aids to curate and maintain hygienic behavior by all staff.

 Acquisitions of security tools, suppliers or vendors should go through a rigorous vetting process to ensure their product or service can meet the objectives of the security program charter within budget constraints.
 A cost-benefit analysis (CBA) should be prepared to ensure that ROI is generated from acquiring the good or service.
 When CBA reasonably or more exceeds total benefit less total cost by engaging the good or service, the acquisition is favored (often quantified in financial savings).
 The procurement team should be an independent body that evaluates each acquisition impartially, fairly, with due care and due diligence.
 It’s in the CISO’s interest to factor the lead time necessary for the procurement team to carry out their process.